 If you had sex and didn’t use birth control—or think your birth control failed—don’t panic.
-You still have options to prevent pregnancy.
+You still have options to prevent pregnancy, such as emergency contraception.

 Here’s what you need to know.